 Deals with the toxic or adverse effects of toxins on the human body, including the diagnosis and treatment of human poisoning.

-Pharmacotherapeutics:
+- Pharmacotherapeutics:

-Is the use of drugs in the prevention and treatment of disease (or the medical uses of drugs).
+- Is the use of drugs in the prevention and

+- treatment of disease ( or the medical uses of

+- drugs).

-Chemotherapeutics:
+- Chemotherapeutics:

+- Is the use of drugs to stop the growth or kill microorganisms or cancer cells.

+Pharmacogenomics: